danielmsimuko/01-linux/README.md

 `$ touch filename.txt` creates a text file in the current working directory.
 To check which directory you are in type `$ pwd`

 `$ vim filename.txt` lets you edit the file.
-You can also use `$ nano filename.txt` to do so.
+You can also use `$ nano filename.txt` to do so

 `$ cat filename.txt` outputs contents of file in the terminal

-You can also use `$ more filename.txt` which advances one screen at a time or `$ less filename.txt` which can be more consise if used with `$ less filename.txt | grep filter`.
+You can also use `$ more filename.txt` which advances one screen at a time or `$ less filename.txt` which can be more consise if used with `$ less filename.txt | grep filter`

+`$ cp file1 newfile2` duplicates a files contents

+`$ mv filename /file/path/filename` can move files from one directory to another

+`$ mkdir /dir/path/dirname` makes a new directory in specified location

+$ rm -r filename.txt -- deletes all files with warning
+$ rm -rf dir1/fil1 -- removes and deletes dir without warning
+$ tar -cvzf archname.tar.gz /dir/filetoarch -- creates an archive of fileto archive
+$ tar -tf archname.tar.gz -- list what is in the archived files
+$ tar -tf myapp.tar.gz > app.list -- redirect archive output into a file

+$ ls -l /etc | less -- lists etc dir with more info
+$ cat file1.csv | sort | head -10 -- cat out file 1 sort it and output only the first 10 lines
+$ ls -l /etc > etclist.txt -- list out etc dir and output into file etclist. can overwrite any existing file
+$ ls -l /etc >> etclist.txt -- creates or appends file if already exists
+$ cat /etc 2> /dev/null -- sends error messages 2 to dev/null black hole

+$ sudo find /(dirname) -iname "filename" -- searches entire dir for fileby name
+$ sudo find /var -type f -name "*.html" -- example finds any html file type in var dir
+$ sudo find /etc -type f -user root -- finds files in dir which belong to user root
+$ which python -- finds where programme python is stored
+$ whereis apache2 | tr " " '\n' -- finds apache2 and pipes + translates info into readable lines

 $ sudo less +F /var/log/syslog -- less continues in bground + updates in real time
 $ cat filename.csv | more -- displays info on screen with more flexibility